foundry-rs/book/src/reference/config/overview.md

 ## Config Overview

-Foundry's configuration system allows you to configure its tools.
+Foxar's configuration system allows you to configure its tools.

 ### Profiles